 G. The Association shall have the right to reasonable use of the inter-school mail facility and mailboxes under the control of the District and the Board will attempt to obtain similar privileges in all buildings where employees may be assigned.
 Other than routine announcements, the permission of the Chief School Administrator will be required unless all materials are in sealed envelopes.

 H. The Association shall have the right to reasonable use of data processing, typewriting, duplication, communications and audio-visual equipment subject to paying for any incurred costs.

 A. Work Year

 5. To determine the means and personnel by which such operations are to be conducted.

-3. Custodians and secretaries shall be permitted to attend up to two (2) days at the NJEA convention without reduction of pay.
+3. Secretaries shall be permitted to attend up to two (2) days at the NJEA convention without reduction of pay.

 C. Vacation Twelve (12) Month Secretarial and Custodial Employees

 Holidays under this Article shall be the days said holidays are celebrated, not necessarily the exact calendar days indicated.

 1. New Years Day, Martin Luther King, Jr. Day, Lincoln’s Birthday and Washington’s Birthday, Easter vacation shall be two (2) work days contiguous to the Easter holiday weekend, i.e.: Thursday and Friday, Friday and Monday, Monday and Tuesday; Memorial Day, Independence Day, Labor Day, Columbus Day, Veteran’s Day, Thanksgiving, Christmas Day, and New Years Eve Day.

 2. If a scheduled holiday is not given on the named day, compensatory time will be given within sixty (60) working days.